Feature

 There's a second, less-publicized pathway, and it's a good example of bacteria acting as chemists.
 Your liver makes primary bile acids and releases them into the gut to help digest fat.
 Gut bacteria then chemically modify those bile acids into secondary bile acids — a transformation your own cells can't perform.
 Those bacterially-made secondary bile acids are potent activators of a receptor called TGR5 on the L-cell, and TGR5 activation triggers GLP-1 release.

 The human evidence for this is elegant.
 In patients with type 2 diabetes, blocking bile acids in the gut with the sequestrant resin sevelamer eliminated the acute GLP-1 spike that endogenously released bile acids normally produce — direct evidence that bile-acid signaling to the L-cell is a real, working GLP-1 lever in people 7.
-Because the *secondary* bile acids are made by your microbiome, the composition of your gut bacteria shapes this signal too.
-It's a second microbial route to the same hormone.
+Because the secondary bile acids are made by your microbiome, the composition of your gut bacteria shapes this signal too.
+It's a second microbial route to the same hormone — and notably, the same bile-acid-and-bacteria pathway is part of how the diabetes drug metformin lowers blood sugar, which we trace in how metformin works through your gut microbiome.
+The full story of how bacteria rewrite bile acids into metabolic signals — and which of those effects are actually proven in people — is its own subject, which we cover in bile acids, gut bacteria and metabolic health.

 Signal #3: other postbiotic metabolites (indole and beyond)